History of geodesy: Al-Zarqali

 By 1060, Andalusi astronomer Al-Zarqali corrects geographical data from Ptolemy and Al-Khwarizmi, specifically by correcting Ptolemy's estimate of the longitude of the Mediterranean Sea from 62 degrees to the correct value of 42 degrees.

 Jamal-al-Din

 A terrestrial globe (Kura-i-ard) was among the presents sent by the Persian Muslim astronomer Jamal-al-Din to Kublai Khan's Chinese court in 1267.
 It was made of wood on which "seven parts of water are represented in green, three parts of land in white, with rivers, lakes[, et cetera]".
 Ho Peng Yoke remarks that "it did not seem to have any general appeal to the Chinese in those days".

 Applications

-Muslim scholars who held to the spherical Earth theory used it for a quintessentially Islamic purpose: to calculate the distance and direction from any given point on Earth to Mecca.
+Muslim scholars who held to the spherical Earth theory used it to calculate the distance and direction from any given point on Earth to Mecca.
 Muslim mathematicians developed spherical trigonometry; in the 11th century, al-Biruni used it to find the direction of Mecca from many cities and published it in The Determination of the Co-ordinates of Cities.
 This determined the Qibla, or Muslim direction of prayer.